revdan/fs/README.md

     fs play <id>

 Plays a lower-quality preview of the sample.
+Currently `afplay` for OS X, and `mplayer` for Linux (although I'd be happy to take suggestions on the matter).

 ####dl